 The "List of 113 Selected Causes of Death" is used for the general analysis of mortality and for ranking leading causes of death.
 The "List of 130 Selected Causes of Infant Death," which is used for the analysis of infant mortality and for ranking leading causes of infant death, shows more detailed titles for the categories of "Certain conditions originating in the perinatal period" and "Congenital malformations, deformations and chromosomal abnormalities" than any other list except the "Each Cause List."
 The "List of 39 Selected Causes of Death," which is used to show mortality data for geographic areas, was created by combining categories in the "List of 113 Selected Causes of Death."
 A complete description of all tabulation lists can be found in the Instruction Manual, Part 9, from the National Center for Health Statistics with two exceptions.
 The lists for Tables 9 and 10b were constructed by the Data Analysis Team staff in the Public Health and Preparedness Commission at the Indiana State Department of Health.

-Population: July 1, 2009, population estimates were prepared by the United States Bureau of the Census.
-These data were obtained from the Census Bureau Web site on August 9, 2010.
+Population: July 1, 2011, population estimates were prepared by the United States Bureau of the Census for the National Center for Health Statistics (NCHS).
+These estimates are bridged race estimates that take into account persons marking more than one race on a record.
+These data were obtained from the NCHS Web site on April 9, 2013.

 Reliability of Rates: Some of the rates shown in this report are based on a small population, a small number of deaths, or both.
 The rates based on small numbers may be unstable due to random chance factors and should be used with caution.
 Rates for counties with small populations also may vary considerably from year to year.
 In addition, allowances must be made for differences in age distributions, etc., when rates are not age-adjusted.